andreicap/Informational-Security-Labs/lab4/readme.md

   * In the documents was found the `info.railean.net` link, with a little of digging, more info about Alex Railean could be found [here](http://railean.net/index.php/2007/02/11/about_alex_railean).
   * Alex is a MS Windows user, as a lot of files have specifics of Windows ones. (bat files, screenshots of apps and also `Author(Alex Railean)/Creator(Microsoft Office Word 2007)`).
   * Alex is employed at `DEKART`.
+  * People that interacted with Alex are FAF-081 students and some teachers from TUM.
 ##### Questions
 *Has the suspect ever visited the Kingdom of Jvompihia?
 Were they hiding anything on that flash disk on purpose?*